sajokanya/sample-doc-md/faq.md

 Your data is stored in:
 1. **Your chosen cloud providers** - According to their data policies
 2. **Local devices** - Encrypted cache and sync folders
-3. **CloudSync Pro servers** - Only metadata and sync states (encrypted)
+3. **Cirrus Sync servers** - Only metadata and sync states (encrypted)

-CloudSync Pro never stores your actual file content on our servers.
+Cirrus Sync never stores your actual file content on our servers.

-### Can CloudSync Pro employees access my files?
+### Can Cirrus Sync employees access my files?

-No, CloudSync Pro employees cannot access your files because:
+No, Cirrus Sync employees cannot access your files because:
 - Files are stored on your chosen cloud providers
 - Local encryption protects cached data
 - Only encrypted metadata passes through our servers